Stolen or Lost iPhone: Everything You Need to Do

 The best way to protect your iPhone is with insurance.
 You can get it through a third-party company, but it is most common to insure your phone through the AppleCare program.
 AppleCare doesn't always come with insurance, but it is an optional add-on for just a few dollars a month.
 If you signed up for the insurance prior to the theft, you can file an iPhone Theft and Loss Claim.
 You can do this by going to Apple's support website, signing in, and filling out the claim.

 It can be stressful when your iPhone is stolen or lost.
-First, you should check that the iPhone is actually lost by checking its location and if it’s on.
-Once theft or loss is confirmed, it is the most important to immediately erase iPhone data to protect your privacy.
-The next step is to report a stolen iPhone with the local authorities.
+First, you should check that the iPhone is actually lost by checking its location and if it's on.
+Once theft or loss is confirmed, it is most important to immediately erase iPhone data to protect your privacy.
+The next step is to report a stolen iPhone to the local authorities.
 If your device is insured, you can then use the police report to create a claim with Apple.

 Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.